Oscar-Jin/my-first-react-package/README.md

-# Oscar Says Hi!
+# Oscar says hi!

-a dummy project for leaning how to publish npm package.
+in case you are wondering, this is just a fun & hobby project for testing how to publish packages on npm.

 # Installation